special interest groupsSubmitted by Erin Campbell and Julie Efta

 DAYTIME BOOK GROUP SIG - submitted by Eleni Skevas

 This group meets in the morning of the first Thursday of the month from 10:00 AM - Noon.Questions?
 Contact Eleni Skevas at email@example.com.

 What is Next?

-Time: 10:00-11:30 AM via Zoom
+Time: 4:00-5:30 PM via Zoom

 If you are interested in attending or for more information, Contact Kathleen Peterson at email@example.com.

-Our September meeting is Tuesday, September 15, 6:30-8:00 PM via Zoom.
-Topic will be selected at the August meeting.
+Our February meeting is Tuesday, February 16, from 6:30-8:00 PM via Zoom.
+Our topic will be taxes.